jessiemaui/Experiment-3/README.md

         Now that we've loaded and explored the basics of our cars dataset, it's time to level up and get hands-on with some advanced -- atleast for me -- pandas techniques.
 We'll be using subsetting, slicing, and indexing to extract more specific information from the dataset!

         Part A: Displaying Rows with Odd-numbered Columns Step 1: Make sure that the csv file is uploaded on the same data file in your jupyter notebook where you will do your code.
+Never forget to import pandas!
                 Step 2: Call the odd_columns and make sure to include the variable car with columns and specifiy which column in the csv file you are extracting.
                 Step 3: To make our code cleaner, summon a new variable to specify that we will be getting only the first five rows and use the head() method.
                 Step 4: Print and we're done with part A!